 Green: The Supplementary Planning Document (SPD) on Energy Efficiency and Conservation May 2004 lists a number of renewable energy technologies which may be appropriate for sites, including wind and solar energy and combined heat and power (CHP).
 The SPD notes that CHP is to be encouraged in high density, mixed use developments.
 Current good practice for the assessment of renewable technologies is contained within the document: London Renewables Toolkit- integrating energy into new developments (Greater London Authority.
 2004).

 Renewable Energy Feasibility Assessment

 Introduction

-This section looks at the renewable energy technologies required to satisfy the requirement of the 25% carbon reduction of the development.
+This section looks at the renewable energy technologies required to satisfy the requirement of the 25% reduction to TER to meet Code Level 4.

 Methodology and scope